flhofer/docker_tutorial/#1_Container/README.md

 It is common practice to create users and limit access and privileges in containers.
 By default, a container has only one user, `root`.
 Thus, to restrict access, the finished image should use an unprivileged user that runs the software.
 For proper access management, commands like `ADD` and `COPY` support flags to change file ownership.
 More details can be found in the [builder reference][1].

+:information_source: Rootless mode is now a common hardening option because it runs the Docker daemon and containers without root privileges on the host ([11]).

 As we have seen previously, a container shares the kernel with the host (or Virtual machine in the case of Windows).
 To limit the container's host access, all containers have no advanced privileges by default.
 Thus, capabilities such as changing a task's priority or scheduling policy need particular privileges.
 These privileges are given with the `--cap-add=` parameter at container run.
 Example:

 ```sh